Musical film: Outside MGM

 The other Hollywood studios proved themselves equally adept at tackling the genre at this time, particularly in the 1950s.
 Four adaptations of Rodgers and Hammerstein shows - Oklahoma!, The King and I, Carousel, and South Pacific - were all successes, while Paramount Pictures released White Christmas and Funny Face, two films which used previously written music by Irving Berlin and the Gershwins, respectively.
-Warner Bros. produced Calamity Jane and A Star Is Born; the former film was a vehicle for Doris Day, while the latter provided a big-screen comeback for Judy Garland, who had been out of the spotlight since 1950.
-Meanwhile, director Otto Preminger, better known for "message pictures", made Carmen Jones and Porgy and Bess, both starring Dorothy Dandridge, who is considered the first African American A-list film star.
+Warner Bros.
+Pictures produced Calamity Jane and A Star Is Born; the former film was a vehicle for Doris Day, while the latter provided a big-screen comeback for Judy Garland, who had been out of the spotlight since 1950.
+Meanwhile, director Otto Preminger, better known for message pictures, made Carmen Jones and Porgy and Bess, both starring Dorothy Dandridge, who is considered the first African American A-list film star.
 Celebrated director Howard Hawks also ventured into the genre with Gentlemen Prefer Blondes.

 In the 1960s, 1970s, and continuing up to today, the musical film became less of a bankable genre that could be relied upon for sure-fire hits.
-Audiences for them lessened and fewer musical films were produced as the genre became less mainstream and more specialized.
+Audiences for them lessened and fewer musical films were produced as the genre became less mainstream and more unique.